thefury/title/README.md

 # Title

-`title` is a small utility that converts inpuan input stringt to title case on the command line.
+`title` is a small utility that converts an input string to title case on the command line.

+Tiny, sort of dumb, and yet more useful than I would have expected.

 ## Installation